Website icon Xpert.Digital

 Hegemonic transformation as a recognizable pattern

 The thesis of a hegemonic transition is confirmed by current research.
-The 2025 Peace Report confirms "fundamental power shifts in the international community," while current analyses show that China is systematically seeking to undermine US hegemony without striving for global dominance itself.
+The 2025 Peace Report confirms “fundamental power shifts in the international community,” while current analyses show that China systematically seeks to undermine US hegemony without itself aiming for global dominance.

 Historical parallels at the beginning of the 20th century

 Kennert's comparison with the situation around 1900 is analytically accurate.
-Then as now, similar factors characterize the global situation:
+Then as now, similar factors characterize the world situation:

 • Rise of new powers (then Germany/USA, today China/India)